geekiedj/salon-website/README.md

 # Salon-Website-Layout

-This repository contains code for the Salon-Website-Layout build using HTML and CSS.
+This repository contains code for the Salon-Website-Layout built using HTML and CSS.
 I built this as a part of HomeWork for class 08 of #100Devs.

 # Screenshots -